 Pet Talk: Cat litter tips from our cat fanatic

-Firstly, tell us a bit about yourself.
-You breed cats.
+Tell us a bit about yourself, you breed cats.
 When, how and why did you start?
-And what sorts of cats do you breed?

 I am bringing a brand new kitten home, what are your top tips for litter training?